 By focusing on employer branding experience, companies can achieve a 28% decrease in staff turnover.
 How?
 As we discussed earlier, you will get to hire qualified candidates, the best of the best.
 This will reduce the chances of replacing them anytime soon.

 Also, to become an employee-friendly organization, you can create a strong employer-employee bond, which will further reduce the chances of them leaving for a better opportunity.

 Having a negative brand reputation costs companies at least 10% more per hire.
-Because bad brand reputation equals a bad work environment, so, it is important to have positive employee branding since the current employees' referral and positive feedback can provide you with a ready-made talent community, ready to get hired.
+Because a bad brand reputation equals a bad work environment, it is important to have positive employee branding since the current employees' referral and positive feedback can provide you with a ready-made talent community, ready to get hired.

 Employee Branding Strategy - How is It Done?

 The right employee branding techniques or strategies can improve the performance of your company.
 Here we are going to see how it is done.